Christina Yuna Lee’s killing ‘hits so close to home’ for Asian American women in NYC

-“It’s just scary,” said Yul Lee, who is 31, and, like Christina Lee, is also Korean American (but not related).
+“It’s just scary,” said Yul Lee, who is 31, and, like Christina Yuna Lee, is also Korean American (but not related).
 Unlike some of the passersby, she had already read news reports with details of the killing.
 And she was acutely aware of the similarities in their demographics.

 She works around the corner, so she regularly walks by the apartment building in Manhattan’s Chinatown where Christina Yuna Lee, a senior creative producer at the digital music platform Splice, was killed in her own apartment.